MicrosoftDocs/dynamics365smb-docs/financials/finance-how-record-reimburse-employee-expenses.md

 5. Choose the **Post** action to record the expenses on the employee's account.

 ## To reimburse an employee
-To reimburse employees by posting payments in the **Payment Journal** window.
+You reimburse employees by posting payments to their bank account in the **Payment Journal** window.
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Payment Journals**, and then choose the related link.
 2. Open the relevant payment journal batch.
 For more information, see [Working with General Journals](ui-work-general-journals.md).
 3. Fill in the fields as necessary.
 For more information, see [Making Payments](payables-make-payments.md).